XiufengXu/XiufengXu.github.io/index.md

 ### EXTRA-CURRICULAR ACTIVITIES
 #### Bauhinia Community – Zhejiang, China &ensp;&ensp;&ensp; Feb.
 2020 – Apr.
 2020
+**Volunteer Body Temperature Tester** <br>
-• Volunteer Body Temperature Tester——Tested community residents’ body temperature every day to ensure that no one get COVID-19 or find potential infected patients in time
+• Tested community residents’ body temperature every day to ensure that no one get COVID-19 or find potential infected patients in time
 #### Team of PKU Winter Holiday Social Practices – Zhejiang, China &ensp;&ensp;&ensp; Sept.
 2018 – Jan.
 2019
-**Team Leader**
+**Team Leader** <br>
 • Organized teammates to investigated rural areas and provided a research report based on local situation of economic development
 #### Beijing Fashion Week – Beijing, China &ensp;&ensp;&ensp; Sept.
 2018 – Oct.
 2018
-##### Volunteer English Tour Guide
+**Volunteer English Tour Guide** <br>
 • Guided English native speakers to enter the corresponding areas and introduced them to this activity

+### PROJECT EXPERIENCE
+#### Weather and constellation display cards on mobile Baidu.
+• Utilized PHP template engine Smarty3 and Javascript template engine Etpl to construct online display cards on Mobile Baidu application with effective function
+#### Data analysis competition with 20 million pieces of data
+• Participated in a data analysis competition with 20 million pieces of data and gained the first prize. <br>
+• Utilized SQL to filter out valid information and established algorithm model, such as random forest and xgboost, to analyze those data
+#### Home Page of Yingruiyun Co., Ltd.
+• Constructed with HTML, CSS, JS and kept running for two years.
+#### Cookie English Application
+• Utilized node.js to implement back-end logic and constructed mobile application with HTML5 <br>
+• Introduced voice recognition module for user to practice their pronunciation
+#### Zhihu Recommended Components
+• Divided components, implemented components with React, and reconstructed data flow with Redux <br>
+• Converted State and dispatch into props and passed them to subcomponents with connect